kubernetes-sigs/kubebuilder/docs/book/basics/project_creation_and_structure.md

 ##### pkg/apis/...

 The `pkg/apis/...` packages contains the API resource definitions.
-Users edit the `*_types.go` files under this director to implement their API definitions.
+Users edit the `*_types.go` files under this directory to implement their API definitions.

 Each resource lives in a `pkg/apis/<api-group-name>/<api-version-name>/<api-kind-name>_types.go` file.